Hoffman Estates Dethatching Lawn Services

 Hoffman Estates’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits disposal of organic yard waste, including dethatched material, in household trash.
-Hoffman Estates enforces these regulations through its municipal yard waste collection and composting programs, supporting local waste reduction goals.
-Residents must use biodegradable paper bags or rigid containers for curbside collection—plastic bags are not accepted.
-On-site composting is permitted with setbacks (typically 5-10 feet from property lines) and best practices, such as mixing thatch with leaves for proper aeration and moisture.
-For more information on composting guidelines, collection schedules, and disposal requirements, contact:
+Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits disposal of organic yard waste—including dethatched material—in household trash.
+Hoffman Estates enforces these regulations through its municipal yard waste collection program, supporting local waste reduction goals.
+Residents must use biodegradable paper bags or rigid containers for curbside collection; plastic bags are not permitted.
+On-site composting is encouraged, provided bins are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
+Best practices for composting dethatched material include:

 Hoffman Estates Department of Public Works